Ngnghm/ngnghm.github.io/_src/posts/2015-08-02-chapter-1-the-way-houyhnhnms-compute.md

 had heard of a stranger who long ago visited his home country.
-So the legend said, the traveler, called [Gulliver](https://www.gutenberg.org/files/17157/17157-h/17157-h.htm), was a “Human”: a paradoxical creature that looked just like a Yahoo, yet who like a Houyhnhnm (to a point) possessed the ability to reason and speak.
+So the legend said, the traveler, called [Gulliver](https://www.gutenberg.org/files/17157/17157-h/17157-h.htm), was a "Human": a paradoxical creature that looked just like a Yahoo, yet who like a Houyhnhnm (to a point) possessed the ability to reason and speak.
-There were fantastic tales of a planet full of such humans, as attributed to this Gulliver;
+There were fantastic tales of a planet full of such Humans, as attributed to this Gulliver;
-and the stories went that in the land of humans, there were animals known as “Horses” that looked just like Houyhnhnms, but like Yahoos couldn’t speak any language and were likely not fully sentient.
+and the stories went that in the land of Humans, there were animals known as "Horses" that looked just like Houyhnhnms, but like Yahoos couldn't speak any language and were likely not fully sentient.
 Ngnghm, immensely curious, had embarked on a journey of discovery to find and visit this fantasy land of Humans and Horses, if it existed at all.
 But while sailing the Sea of Potentiality, his transdimensional ship collided with débris caused by Human (or was it Yahoo) pollution — and he was shipwrecked.
 Now he was stranded onto our plane of existence.
-Not being able to communicate in human language, he was initially mistaken for an old horse; and he had but narrowly escaped being sent to the knacker — or worse, to a government research facility.
+Not being able to communicate in Human language, he was initially mistaken for an old horse; and he had but narrowly escaped being sent to the knacker — or worse, to a government research facility.